initialed85/initialed85.github.io/content/posts/first-post.md

 - The [stdout](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) of a process will read `Killed` when some other process kills a process (such as the [kill](https://man7.org/linux/man-pages/man2/kill.2.html) command)
     - This was observed in the build log
-- TeamCity will show related `stop` and possible `kill` Docker events preceding a `die` Docker event if the container was request to stop ( such as using the [docker stop](https://docs.docker.com/engine/reference/commandline/stop/) command)
+- TeamCity will show related `stop` and possible `kill` Docker events preceding a `die` Docker event if the container was requested to stop
+  (such as using the [docker stop](https://docs.docker.com/engine/reference/commandline/stop/) command)
     - This _was not_ observed in the build log

 When things get killed at random, my mind immediately goes to